Luxxgit2k4/Email-Application/README.md

   If you don't want an alternate email simply press enter
                hence it prints alternate email as `null`
 ```

-  #### If you don't want an alternate email simply press enter hence it prints alternate email as `null`

 #### 5. Generate a random password
 #### 6. Have get and set methods to change and display the alternate email, password and mailbox capacity if necessary